 Few of us have been “formally” trained or educated on how to create better workplaces.
 Yet if you’re a leader of any kind, you gotta learn.
 This goes double for startup founders and builders of new teams.
 Because this work will be baked into your culture from day one, and the team members that you bring in from here on out will be invested with you.

 Your results will be different than my last startup.
 But the point is, you have to start.
 It might help to remember that small teams are not expected to build flashy, labor-intensive D&I programs.
 Just like assembling your first sales team or figuring out marketing, it’s something you start learning by doing.
 Instead of seeing it as an intimidating “Do or Die” effort, see it as an organizational muscle you can develop – and the program will grow as the company does.

 A few more thoughts:

 There’s no one-size-fits-all.
 When it comes to D&I, challenges and solutions vary with every company.
 Just because X program worked for Google or Y was popular at Facebook, it doesn’t mean your small team would have the same results.
 Plus, most companies are very careful about what they share publicly, and we can only see the tip a very carefully curated iceberg – so finding “best practices” is tricky.
 Blindly copying corporate D&I programs probably won’t work.
 I always recommend startups start by looking inwards and considering the needs of the team, as well as being inspired by the external.

-Effective D&I programs are comprehensive.
+Effective D&I takes a holistic approach.
 For example, it’s very common for startups to hire a consultant for a Unconscious Bias training as a first step.
 Once that’s done, there’s often a moment of “now what?” and loss of momentum.
 The Kapor Center’s Tech Leavers Study (highly recommend the read) has found that one-off diversity initiatives are unlikely to be effective.
 Instead of seeing it as a one-and-done program, aim to build a program that’s sustainable, in keeping the conversation going through a variety of initiatives, big and small.